commonly believed myth about becoming a great bass player, is that

 by all means do so.
 But never practice this way if you hate it,

-play worse than before.
+not practice enough and play worse than before.
 If youve got a teacher, it is wise

 to demand interesting material.
 If he does not comply, find another